naqushab/gmail-spam-filter/README.md

-# Gmail SSPAM filter
+# Gmail SPAM filter

 🐱‍👤 Gmail SPAM filter to send annoying SPAM directly to Trash.

 ## About

-Are you receiving annoying SPAM messages in gmail?
+Are you receiving annoying SPAM messages in Gmail?

 Eg: